🛎️ High demand! Book your tuktuk now 🛺

 • Eat rice and curry with your hands

-• Riding a crazy bus
+• Ride a crazy bus

-• Market tour and cooking class
+• Take a market tour and cooking class

-• Cycling tour at Boralesgamuwa park
+• Enjoy a cycling tour at Boralesgamuwa Park

 • Get a tattoo to remember Sri Lanka

-• Tea and Herb Tasting
+• Attend a Tea and Herb Tasting

 1 Comment